Civilizations embrace when the wind blows, Petra , Jordan

 The ancient city of Petra is one of the national treasures of Jordan.

-“Go and sit comfortably at the altar” said the the Bedouin finding a solution for me where to sit.
-Strange or not the solution, for him, seemed normal.
-The altar was on the highest side of the rocks and, to reach it, I had to climb a smooth surface along the edge of the cliff.
-Looking down at the precipice, I remained speechless for a second time, but I recovered quickly as I watched a young Japanese lady sitting high up on the altar, smiling at her co-traveller, who was taking a picture of her.
+“Go and sit comfortably on the altar,” the Bedouin suggested, offering what seemed to him a perfectly ordinary solution.
+The altar stood on the highest shoulder of the rocks, and to reach it I had to climb a smooth stone slope along the cliff’s edge.
+Staring down at the precipice rendered me speechless for the second time, yet I quickly recovered when I saw a young Japanese woman already seated on the altar, smiling serenely as her travelling companion photographed her.

 The Treasury by night in Petra, Jordan